shinyorg/documentation/src/content/docs/ble/peripheral.md

 and `ConnectGatt` with the adapter off on Android are silent no-ops that never report back, so Shiny holds the request and replays it when the adapter returns - your own `Connect()` from `OnAdapterStateChanged` included.
 A `CancelConnection()` discards anything parked, as you would expect.

+Starting a scan while a peripheral is waiting to reconnect is safe: `Scan()` prunes the manager's peripheral cache, but it no longer evicts a peripheral with an armed auto-reconnect or a parked connect.
+Scanning as a fallback while the link is down - a natural thing to do - will not quietly cancel the reconnect.

 :::caution[Behaviour change in 5.6]
 Before 5.6 an adapter power cycle produced no status change at all.
 If you drive your own reconnect off